 Since the most hosting companies offer almost similar packages, choose the company which has an excellent reputation in market and VFM tag.

-I have tried many web hosting companies, but the SiteGround impresses me with its cutting-edge performance and advanced features available in a shared hosting like SSD storage, HTTP/2, page caching, 1-click staging, etc.
+I have tried many web hosting companies, but HostAramada impresses me with its cutting-edge performance and advanced features available in shared hosting like SSD storage, HTTP/2, page caching, and 1-click staging.

 Pros of Shared Hosting